keras-team/governance/rfcs/20190502-preprocessing-layers.md

 Some preprocessing ops are CPU-only and benefit from being executed asynchronously on the accelerator host (as opposed to the accelerator itself, e.g. GPU or TPU), with a batch of data being prepocessed on the host while the previous batch is being processed by the accelerator.
 This pattern is known as "async prefetching".

 This is normally done as part of a tf.data pipeline.
-The current proposal implies moving some of that proposing to inside the model itself, which is normally executed end-to-end on an accelerator.
+The current proposal implies moving some of that preprocessing to inside the model itself, which is normally executed end-to-end on an accelerator.

 This means that we need a way to lift the preprocessing part of the model in a tf.data pipeline during model training.
 In `fit`, we can do this automatically.
 In custom training loops, we will expect the user to do it manually.

-We propose the additional of two new methods on the `Model` class:
+We propose the addition of two new methods on the `Model` class:

 ```python
 def get_preprocessing_stage(self):